 - This dish freezes well uncooked and cooked and doesn’t taste like leftovers at all.

-Each of their layers has to be filled with devotion; otherwise, lasagna is not the queen of pasta, but just a sticky pasta dish.
+Each layer has to be filled with devotion; otherwise, lasagna is not the queen of pasta, but just a sticky pasta dish.

 Did you know the term "lagana" was used in Roman times and referred to square or rectangular-shaped thin wheat-flour dough sheets baked or fire-cooked?